Transurethral Resection of the Prostate (TURP)

 Why might I need TURP?

-TURP most often done to relieve symptoms caused by an enlarged prostate.
+TURP is most often done to relieve symptoms caused by an enlarged prostate.
 This is often due to benign prostate hyperplasia (BPH).
-BPH is not cancer, and is a common part of aging.
+BPH is not cancer.
+It is a common part of aging.
 When the prostate gland is enlarged, it can press against the urethra and interfere with or block the passage of urine out of the body.

 Sometimes a TURP is done to treat symptoms only, not to cure the disease.
 For example, if you’re unable to urinate because of prostate cancer, but surgery to remove the prostate isn’t an option for you, you may need a TURP.